Joining multiplayer scoreboards from the RISC OS version of Elite

 This approach works well for all the data except the kill tally and the death count, which aren't directly stored anywhere in the Elite application.
 Let's look at these in turn.

-Like the BBC Master, Archimedes Elite awards multiple points for each kill, with more difficult kills awarding more points.
+As mentioned above, Archimedes Elite is like the BBC Master version, in that it awards multiple points for each kill, with more difficult kills awarding more points.
 To make multiplayer competitions fair, we need all versions to support the one-point-per-kill approach of the original BBC Micro version, including Archimedes Elite.
 So, independently of the scheduled transmissions mentioned above, the module checks the player's rank twice a second, and if the rank has gone up, it awards one kill point in the multiplayer scoreboard.

 The death count is trickier, as the game doesn't keep a track of deaths anywhere.
 To get around this, the EliteOverEconet module injects two SWI calls into the game binary.
 The first is a call to the module's Elite_GameOver SWI, which is injected into the code that prints the "GAME OVER" text.
 This only ever appears when we die, so it's a reliable trigger for counting deaths.
 Unfortunately the text is actually drawn on every frame, as it's shown in front of the spinning remains of our plucky Cobra, so we can't simply increase the death count in this routine; instead we set a flag to say the SWI has been called, and we inject a second call into the code that prints the copyright message on the title screen.
 This second injection calls the module's Elite_GameRestart SWI, which checks the flag that gets set by Elite_GameOver.
 If the flag is set then this second SWI increments the death count before resetting the flag.
 This ensures that we count one death when the title screen appears, but only if it's being shown following the game over screen.